GEO-ACGW/GRAPHIX-VALI-Generator/README.md

 I've included the original .py file if you'd like to run or modify it yourself.

-Download is to the right in releases ---------->

 For everyone else, there's a precompiled .exe release  just download it and start genning right away!

 If by some chance you're here without knowing what VALI is, please check out SlashP' work at: